Here’s a look at the life of Xi Jinping, president of the People’s Republic of China.

 2007-2013 - President of the Central Party School.

 2008-2013 - Vice president of the People’s Republic of China.

 2010-2012 - Vice chairman of the Central Military Commission.

-November 12, 2014 - U.S. President Barack Obama and Chinese President Xi Jinping announce a climate change agreement that would cut both countries' greenhouse gas emissions by close to a third over the next two decades.
+November 12, 2014 - Obama and Xi announce a climate change agreement that would cut both countries’ greenhouse gas emissions by close to a third over the next two decades.
 The White House says the announcement marks the first time China has agreed to cut its carbon emissions.